apache/buildstream-site/content/pages/faq.md

 up features, use the last development snapshot.
 See the [download page]({filename}download.md).

-<a id="install_semantic_versioning"></a>

-Please note BuildStream follows the Semantic Versioning Convention ([SemVer](https://semver.org/)) and uses even minor point numbers to denote releases intended for users while odd minor point numbers represent development snapshops.

-For example, for a given version number `X.Y.Z`

- - The `X.<even number>.*` versions are releases intended for users.
- - The `X.<odd number>.*` versions are development spanshots intended for testing.

 U.3.- How do I install BuildStream?

 U.4.- I need help with BuildStream installation, where can I get it?